Actor, dancer, storyteller, legend

-David Gulpilil has forever changed the way Australian film represents Indigenous people and their cultural heritage.
+David Gulpilil Ridjimiraril Dalaithngu AM has forever changed the way Australian film represents Indigenous people and their cultural heritage.

-A Yolngu man from Arnhem Land in the Northern Territory, he is a dancer, actor, musician and storyteller.
-His first acting role – in Nicolas Roeg's Walkabout (1970) – began a career that has spanned over 40 years.
-He's acted in some of Australia's most iconic films, including Storm Boy (Henri Safran, 1976), Crocodile Dundee (Peter Faiman, 1986) and Rabbit-Proof Fence (Phillip Noyce, 2002).
+A Yolngu man from Arnhem Land in the Northern Territory, he is a dancer, actor, singer, painter and storyteller.
+His first acting role – in Nicolas Roeg's Walkabout (1970) – began a career that has spanned over 50 years.

 In this collection we see the breadth of Gulpilil's talent and many of the roles he's played.
-We also learn more about his life, cultural heritage and country.
+We also learn more about his life, cultural beliefs and Country.

 WARNING: this collection may contain names, images or voices of deceased Aboriginal and Torres Strait Islander people.